-Valentine’s Day – February 14th – is synonymous with romance.
-With a little help from our Croudie Network and our internal teams (we have 22 nationalities across our four offices), we decided to take a look at some of the Valentine’s Day celebrations and traditions from around the world.
+Valentine’s Day is held on February 14th and is synonymous with romance.
+Despite restrictions across the globe due to the pandemic, we can expect traditions and celebrations – albeit virtual and not in-person – to still go ahead.
+So, with a little help from our Croudie Network and our internal teams, we decided to take a look at some of the most unique and interesting Valentine’s Day celebrations and traditions from around the world.

 In France, Valentine’s Day is known as la fête de Saint-Valentin or just la Saint-Valentin.
 Paris is often called the ‘city of love’, and it is therefore not surprising that Valentine’s is widely celebrated.
 However, you won’t find many cards being sent or novelty items being exchanged.
-Whilst gifting flowers and small presents is commonplace, couples often focus on time together – booking romantic meals, or weekend getaways.
+Whilst gifting flowers and small presents is commonplace, couples often focus on time together – booking romantic meals, or weekend getaways, although this may be more indoors this year!

 Did you know?

 In a world where chivalry takes prime position on Valentine’s Day, South Korea has a different approach.
 It’s more common for women to present gifts, specifically chocolate, to men.
-However Valentine’s is not just a celebration for lovers; women will give out small chocolates to their colleagues at school or work too.
-The younger generation create homemade chocolates, with homemade macarons being a more recent trend.
+However, Valentine’s is not just a celebration for lovers; women will give out small chocolates to their colleagues at school or work too.
+The younger generation creates homemade chocolates, with homemade macarons being a more recent trend.

 Did you know?